Chris Hughton has managed three clubs in the Premier League, Newcastle United, Norwich City and Brighton & Hove Albion.

-On 22 February 2008, Newcastle United announced the appointment of Hughton as first team coach under Kevin Keegan before becoming caretaker manager in September following the former England manager's departure.
+On 22 February 2008, Newcastle announced the appointment of Hughton as first-team coach under Kevin Keegan.
+He became caretaker manager in September following the former England manager's departure.

 Hughton returned to his coaching role during the 2008/09 season, but found himself in the caretaker role again for the 2009/10 campaign following Newcastle's relegation to the Championship.

-Newcastle and Hughton parted ways in December 2010 and was out of management until June 2011 where he took charge of Birmingham City.
+Newcastle and Hughton parted ways in December 2010 and he was out of management until June 2011, when he took charge of Birmingham City.

 After guiding the League Cup holders to the UEFA Europa League group stages and the Championship play-offs, Norwich City required the services of Hughton in the Premier League.

-Norwich ended the 2012/13 season in 11th place, but the two departed in April 2014 with the Canaries one place and five points above the bottom three.
+Norwich ended the 2012/13 season in 11th place, but there was a parting of the ways in April 2014 with the Canaries one place and five points above the bottom three.

-Brighton announced the signing of Hughton on 31 December 2014, guiding the Seagulls to the Championship play-offs in his first full season.
+Brighton announced the appointment of Hughton on 31 December 2014 and he guided the Seagulls to the Championship play-offs in his first full season.

-The next season would prove to be even more successful as he led Brighton to the Premier League for the first time in the club's history thanks to a second place finish in the second tier of English football.
+The next campaign would be even more successful as he led Brighton to the Premier League for the first time in the club's history thanks to a second-place finish in the second tier.